mitrefccace/iam/README.md

 See the reference outlining a full OpenAM installation [here](https://backstage.forgerock.com/docs/openam/13/install-guide/#chap-install-tools), for additional information.

-1. Verify that OpenAm is installed and running before proceeding
+1. Verify that OpenAm is installed and running before proceeding.
-1. Verify that the `JAVA_HOME` environment variable is set properly: `$ echo $JAVA_HOME`
+1. Verify that the `JAVA_HOME` environment variable is set properly: `$ echo $JAVA_HOME` .
-1. The SSOAdminTools directory is included in the repo at the following path: `iam/config/oam/SSOAdminTools-13.0.0`
+1. The SSOAdminTools directory is included in the repo at the following path: `iam/config/oam/SSOAdminTools-13.0.0`.
-1. Go to the directory of the `SSOAdminTools`
+1. Go to the directory of the `SSOAdminTools`.
 1. Run the setup utility passing in the correct command line arguments:

     ```bash
     # Command line arguments
-    #   -p                  path to config files of openam server
+    #   -p                  path to config files of OpenAM server
     #   -l                  path to desired logs directory
     #   -d                  path to desired debug directory
     #   --acceptLicense     allows the user to automatically accept the license agreement